The Cost of Living in Portugal: Compared Costs of 3 Portuguese Cities

 Portugal has a public health system (mostly free of charge) that allocates a family doctor to each person, providing access to appointments, examinations, and treatment.

-In addition, companies in Portugal usually offer health insurance to their employees, which means that health costs are reduced, for example, appointments using KWAN’s health plan cost around 15€.
+In addition, some companies in Portugal offer health insurance to their employees, which means that health costs are reduced, for example, appointments using KWAN’s health plan cost around €15.

 Fixed expenses

-Fixed expenses include common costs such as water, electricity, telephone, gas, and internet bills.
-They vary very little from city, so in this article, we’re considering the same value for the three cities.
+Fixed expenses vary very little from city to city, so in this article, we’re considering the same value for the three cities.
+They include common costs such as water, electricity, telephone, gas, and internet bills and, in Portugal, round up to €150, per month.

 How much does it cost to live in Portugal?
 Comparison between 3 Portuguese cities